PADMAVATI FIRST LOOK IS OUT! Deepika Padukone Looks UNEXPECTEDLY DIFFERENT In Her Regal Avatar [Pic]

-As promised by the makers, the much awaited first look of Deepika Padukone from her upcoming film, Padmavati is out now and trust us, if we say, it will take your breath away!
+As promised by the makers, the much awaited first look of Deepika Padukone from her upcoming film, Padmavati is out now and trust us, when we say, it will take your breath away!

-We are falling short of words to describe how royal Deepika Padukone is looking in this first look poster of Padmavati, by donning heavy jewelleries and a glorious unibrow (of course).
+We are falling short of words to describe how royal Deepika Padukone is looking in this first look poster of Padmavati, by donning heavy jewellery and a glorious unibrow (of course).

 Deepika Dons A Glorious Unibrow